shermandy/COM-495-Data-Journalism/COM-objectives.md

 Upon successful completion of a Department of Communication major program, each student should be able to:

 1. Integrate Christian faith and service within the communication discipline;
-   * Explain the application of a Christian worldview to the communication discipline;
+   A. Explain the application of a Christian worldview to the communication discipline;
-   * Articulate a personal faith statement;
+   B. Articulate a personal faith statement;
-   * Relate the value of service with a communication setting;
+   C. Relate the value of service with a communication setting;

 2. Employ industry standard technology to their respective field(s);
    * Identify industry standard technology;